 Substitute Senate Bill No. 1474 amends existing laws related to the Department of Social Services (DSS) and Medicaid coverage for obesity-related medical services.
 The bill introduces new definitions such as "bariatric surgery," "body mass index" (BMI), and "weight loss drugs," specifically including glucagon-like peptide 1 (GLP-1) prescription drugs approved by the FDA for weight loss.
 It mandates that the Commissioner of Social Services provide medical assistance for bariatric surgery and related services for Medicaid and HUSKY B beneficiaries with severe obesity, defined as a BMI greater than 40 or 35 with comorbid conditions.
-The bill also allows continued Medicaid coverage for beneficiaries treated with weight loss drugs even if their BMI drops below 35, contingent upon a licensed physician's certification that their BMI would increase if the drugs were discontinued.
+Additionally, the bill allows continued Medicaid coverage for beneficiaries treated with weight loss drugs even if their BMI drops below 35, provided a licensed physician certifies that their BMI would increase if the drugs were discontinued.

 Statutes affected: